kevinzhouhogwarts/project-1-team-1/README.md

 ### Health Outcomes in OECD Countries

-- Further investigating , we explored the different rates of death due to disease and injuries in the US, and how this correlated with life expectancy
+- Further investigating , we explored the different rates of death due to disease and injuries in the US, and how this correlated with life expectancy.
+The causes of death and life expectancy have a strong negative correlation.

 ![Addiction](output/graphs/addicition_graphs.png)
 ![Injury](output/graphs/injuries_graphs.png)